 It is therefore my desire to bring to attention some of the snares that would pull us away from God; traps into which I too have often fallen.
 I intend to reveal the reality of God’s kind purpose in us, together with the blessings that He has planned for those who learn to walk in the ancient paths – those that He has mapped out for us from the beginning of time (Jer 6:16).

-I hope to remove at least some of these veils from people’s hearts by giving a clearer understanding of God, His intention in creating mankind, and His glorious gospel in Christ Jesus our Savior, which God has revealed to us through the Bible.
+I hope to remove at least some of these veils from people’s hearts by giving a clearer understanding of God, His intention in creating mankind, and His glorious gospel in Christ Jesus our Savior, which He has revealed to us through HIs Word – the Bible.
 For it is through Christ alone that we can become partakers of His heavenly kingdom now, and in the eternal life to come.

 Lastly; Christianity is not a religion